ericgarrigues/casino/README.md

 ### A/B

-A/B testing is often used to test new features that will be activated but only for a **controlled subset** of the customers and the API Gateway is a great place to put apply it.
+A/B testing is often used to test new features that will be activated but only for a **controlled subset** of the customers and the API Gateway is a great place to apply it.

 ![AB testing](./images/ab_testing.png)